rfeinman/tictactoe-reinforcement-learning/README.md

 playing the game for a couple of rounds, or he may apply an automated teacher agent.

-NOTE: significant updates were made to this repository on Mar 21, 2019.

 ## Code Structure

 #### Source Code